stac-extensions/stac-extensions.github.io/README.md

 together.
 For now anyone from the community is welcome to use this extensions/ folder of the stac-spec repository to collaborate.

-## General Conventions

-1. Additional attributes relating to an [Item](../item-spec/item-spec.md) should be added into the Item Properties object, rather than directly in the Item object.
-2. In general, additional attributes that apply to an Item Asset should also be allowed in Item Properties and vice-versa.
-For example, the `eo:bands` attribute may be used in Item Properties to describe the aggregation of all bands available in the Item Asset objects contained in the Item, but may also be used in an individual Item Asset to describe only the bands available in that asset.
-3. Additional attributes relating to a [Catalog](../catalog-spec/catalog-spec.md) or [Collection](../collection-spec/collection-spec.md) should be added to the root of the object.

 ## Extension Maturity